Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Abstract

 \section{Abstract}

-The concept of spontaneous symmetry breaking is reconsidered from a new viewpoint.
-We examined massless fermions and antifermions coupled to the Abelian-gauge field.
-These fermions are formulated in the path-integral, and the space-time explanation on the raison d'etre of antiparticles by Feynman is applied to them.
-It is shown that the relationship between massless fermions and antifermions depends on the observer, and as a state with the lowest-possible energy to all observers, physical vacuum that realizes spontaneous symmetry breaking is derived.
-The fermion mass arises from the condensed field-energy of the gauge field, and the gauge-boson mass arises from the condensed kinetic-energy of the massless Fermi field.
-The Higgs-like boson appears when a local excitation propagates in this physical vacuum, the mass of which is obtained as the excitation energy.
-With the effective coupling of this Higgs-like mode to gauge bosons, the total cross section of a reaction through this Higgs-like mode is calculated.
+Spontaneous symmetry breaking is studied by regarding it as a phenomenon in the eternal intermediate state due to sequential perturbations.
+The concept of the relativistic many-body state is applied to this intermediate state ocurring in the collision of massless Dirac fermions.
+Time in the relativistic many-body state should evolve while maintaining the direction of time in each particle, even if the particle are viewed from any inertial frames.
+This kinematical requirement leads to spontaneous symmetry breaking in the vacuum of these states, which gives a different meaning to the results of the Higgs model.
+In this vacuum, massless fermion-antifermion pairs and coherent collection of gauge bosons condense, which determine each other's mass.
+When a local excitation of the condensed gauge bosons propagates in space, a Higgs-like boson appears.
+The effective coupling of this Higgs-like boson to gauge bosons is calculated as a one-loop process.
+With this coupling, the total cross section of the pair annihilation of fermion and antifermion to gauge boson pair is calculated.
 Renormalizability of this model is discussed using the inductive method.
 Since the Higgs Lagrangian is not assumed, the divergence we must renormalize is only the logarithmic divergence, not the quadratic one.